What is the application process?

 What kind of content will I be expected to write?

 As you'll be writing for our clients, there is a wide range of potential content.
-Our client can range from lifestyle, technology, fintech, blockchain, medicine and dentistry, online english teaching, travel, digital nomad life, and health and wellness.
+Our clients' needs can range from lifestyle, technology, fintech, blockchain, medicine and dentistry, travel, digital nomad life, and health and wellness.

 How much writing time is expected per week?